GeekyAnts/react-monaco-surfer/README.md

 ## Properties

-All below mentioned properties are required except addActionButtons and highlightedCodePath
+All below mentioned properties are required except addActionButtons and highlightedCodePaths

 - `codeBits` Object in the format CodeBit (check `src/index.d.ts` for better understanding).

-- `highlightedCodePath` Mention the path to code-bit to highlight it (give `undefined` for no highlighting).
+- `highlightedCodePaths` Mention the paths to code-bit to highlight it (give `undefined` for no highlighting).

 - `highlightOnly` Boolean to prevent revealPositionInCenter, if not required.